 Part 857 (Problem Gambling Treatment and Recovery Services) will be rendered obsolete and unnecessary with the proposed amendment of Part 830 to add a new section providing for a Problem Gambling Treatment and Recovery (PGTR) designation.
-This program designation identifies additional criteria certified programs as well as programs that are OASAS funded or otherwise approved but not certified must meet for the provision of PGTR affirming services for persons affected by a gambling disorder or problem gambling as a secondary diagnosis to substance use disorder or without a primary diagnosis of substance use disorder.
-Program standards will be addressed in guidance for the provision of PGTR affirming services, Problem Gambling Treatment and Recovery Designation Standards for OASAS Programs, as incorporated in this Title by the proposed amendment to Part 830.
+This program designation identifies additional criteria certified programs, as well as programs that are OASAS funded or otherwise approved but not certified, must meet for the provision of PGTR affirming services for persons affected by a gambling disorder or problem gambling as a secondary diagnosis to substance use disorder or without a primary diagnosis of substance use disorder.
+Program standards will be addressed in guidance for the provision of PGTR affirming services, Problem Gambling Treatment and Recovery Designation Standards for OASAS Programs, posted on the agency website.
 Accordingly, it is proposed that Part 857 be repealed in its entirely concurrently with the proposed amendment to Part 830.